-As per the Companies Act, 2013, Directors should certify in their annual Director’s Report about how they have devised proper and effective systems for ensuring the compliance of applicable laws.
+As per the Companies Act 2013, Directors should certify in their annual Director’s Report how they have devised proper and effective systems for ensuring compliance with applicable laws.
 The report should also clarify if the systems were successful in operation.

-Thus, all Indian companies need professionals who can bring about statutory compliance in HR to be compliant with the ever-changing environment of regulations.
+Thus, all Indian companies need professionals who can bring about statutory compliance in HR to comply with the ever-changing environment of regulations.

 Benefits of Statutory Compliance in HR for a Company

 A company will save itself from the majority of serious legal troubles if it is statutorily compliant.
-This will also lead to the sustained growth of the company, as when the employees get treated well, they work with more ownership.
-The following are some of the benefits of statutory compliances for a company:
+This will also lead to the company’s sustained growth, as when the employees get treated well, they work with more ownership.
+The following are some of the benefits of statutory compliance for a company:

-If a company invests in significant compliance management systems, it can promote and preserve its goodwill with ease.
-Due to this, the company can get a higher bargaining position during negotiations and thus, it can secure the much-needed business contracts.
-The companies which invest in advanced compliance regime can attract more investments for improving opportunities and business prospects.
+If a company invests in significant compliance management systems, it can easily promote and preserve its goodwill.
+Due to this, the company can get a higher bargaining position during negotiations, and thus, it can secure much-needed business contracts.
+Also, companies that invest in advanced compliance regimes can attract more investments for improving opportunities and business prospects.

-If a company has statutory compliance in HR department, the employees have an assurance that they will get a professional, fair, and safe working environment in the company.
-Statutory compliance in HR department indicates that the company will provide a just and employee-friendly working environment, and the company can resolve any law issues related to labour or employment.
-A company must comply with all its labour and employment law requirements for instilling confidence among their employees that the company cares about their welfare and well-being.
-This will blossom a healthy work environment which will result in enthusiastic and satisfied employees.
+If a company has statutory compliance in the HR department, the employees are assured that they will get a professional, fair, and safe working environment.
+Statutory compliance in the HR department indicates that the company will provide a just and employee-friendly working environment and the company can resolve any law issues related to labor or employment.
+A company must comply with all its labor and employment law requirements to instill confidence among its employees that it cares about their welfare and well-being.
+This will blossom a healthy work environment resulting in enthusiastic and satisfied employees.
 Such employees are highly likely to stay with the company, making the rate of employee retention higher.

 Compliance with necessary statutory requirements will help a company to prevent the inevitable consequences of non-compliance like lawsuits, work stoppages, revocation or suspension of licenses, disqualification of its officers or directors, payment of penalties, imprisonment of officers or directors, and complete shutdown.

-After a company is successful in complying with all the applicable statutory compliance requirements, it frees up resources and time for focusing on its core business activities and R&D, which paves the path to improved business operations.
+After a company successfully complies with all the applicable statutory compliance requirements, it frees up resources and time for focusing on its core business activities and R&D, paving the path to improved business operations.
 With secure business operations, the company achieves fabulous growth in its business.

-The principal investors and stakeholders of a company will get assured that the company places statutory compliance as one of its top priorities if the company has efficient compliance management programs and tools for achieving compliance with essential statutory requirements.
-The proper agreement reflects a company’s awareness and expertise regarding relevant regulatory mandates along with its commitment to high ethical standards.
+A company’s principal investors and stakeholders will be assured that it places statutory compliance as one of its top priorities if the company has efficient compliance management programs and tools for achieving compliance with essential statutory requirements.
+The proper agreement reflects a company’s awareness, expertise regarding relevant regulatory mandates, and commitment to high ethical standards.
 It shows that the company intends to operate its business fairly and transparently.
-As a result, the employees, vendors, and customers begin to trust the company more, and it will eventually strengthen brand equity and loyalty.
+As a result, the employees, vendors, and customers begin to trust the company more, eventually strengthening brand equity and loyalty.

 Principled and talented employees are highly attracted to fully compliant companies.
-These companies can effortlessly boost employee morale which leads to better productivity, lower attrition rates, and overall improved efficiency of the business.
+These companies can effortlessly boost employee morale, leading to better productivity, lower attrition rates, and improved business efficiency.

-If a company is fully compliant, it will benefit from better public relations.
-Statutory compliance in HR department of a company assures the company’s customers, employees, stakeholders, and investors that the company will always stick to highly ethical business practices.
+A company will benefit from better public relations if it is fully compliant.
+Statutory compliance in the HR department of a company assures the company’s customers, employees, stakeholders, and investors that the company will always stick to highly ethical business practices.

 Every organization faces significant risks related to strategy, finance, operation, process and reputation, and compliance.
 Finance and Healthcare are highly regulated industries, and they usually face compliance risks which tend to increase when such companies begin their international operations.
-A company can prevent several legal troubles if it requisites statutory compliance requirements.
-Statutory compliance will help companies to avoid and manage compliance risks.
+A company can prevent several legal troubles if it requires statutory compliance requirements.
+Statutory compliance will help companies to avoid as well as manage compliance risks.

 Statutory compliance in HR department of a company will prove to be a competitive advantage over rival businesses.
-It will help the company to produce more excellent outputs and reduce compliance-related risks too.
+Also, it will help the company to produce more excellent outputs and reduce compliance-related risks.

 When a company executes statutory compliance in HR, its employees get better treatment and sufficient benefits.
 The following are the benefits of statutory compliance in HR for employees:

 Employers provide bonuses to their employees under the Payment of Bonus Act.
-Mostly the establishments and factories with 20 or more employees provide the bonus which gets calculated based on the profits of the establishment and the employee’s salary.
-If an employee completes 30 working days and draws ₹21,000 or less per month, he/she is eligible for the bonus payment in the on-going financial year.
+Mostly establishments and factories with 20 or more employees provide a bonus calculated based on the profits of the establishment and the employee’s salary.
+Also, if an employee completes 30 working days and draws ₹21,000 or less per month, he/she is eligible for the bonus payment in the ongoing financial year.
 The minimum rate of paying a bonus is 8.33% while the maximum rate is 20%.
 If any employee gets caught in any misconduct or fraud, he/she can get disqualified from bonus payments.

 Both Provident Funds and HR compliance are significant parts of each other.
-Provident Fund consists of the money saved throughout the working years of an employee.
-Provision of the Provident Fund ensures income when the employee retires from his job.
-If the employee, unfortunately, meets early death, the PF gets passed on to his/her family.
+Provident Fund consists of the money saved throughout an employee’s working years.
+Provision of the Provident Fund ensures income when the employee retires.
+Unfortunately, if an employee meets early death, the PF gets passed on to his/her family.

 - When the Assessing Officer provides a certificate of exemption

-- When the receiver provides a self-declaration which states that he/she has mentioned the required investments in FORM 15G/15H
+- When the receiver provides a self-declaration that states that he/she has mentioned the required investments in FORM 15G/15H

-The following are the elements which also impact the TDS deductions:
+The following elements are Also Impact the TDS deductions:

-The State Governments levies the professional tax on every person who earns a living through any medium.
-This tax, as well as its calculation, vary from state to state.
-The professional tax is deducted on the basis of state-declared slab.
-A few states and union territories in India do not charge any professional tax.
-The annual professional tax gets divided into 12 equals instalments which have to be paid monthly.
-However, in February, the professional tax is higher than the other months.
+The State Government levies the professional tax on every person who earns a living through any medium.
+This tax, as well as its calculation, varies from state to state.
+The professional tax is deducted based on the state-declared slab.
+A few states and union territories in India do not charge professional tax.
+The annual professional tax gets divided into 12 equal installments that must be paid monthly.
+However, the professional tax in February is higher than in the other months.

-- Identify the suitable business spots whose statutory and legal landscapes are required to get complied with.
+3. Identify the suitable business spots whose statutory and legal landscapes are required to comply with.

-- Compliance review should get conducted for identifying gaps in compliance.
+6. Compliance review should get conducted to identify gaps in compliance.